1960 Vintage Rolex pointed Crown Guard GMT-Master 1675 Tropical Gilt Dial with Box and Papers from the Original Air Force Pilot Owner

 This is the timepiece my father wore throughout his entire career flying planes and working undercover during the Cold War.
 Now that he’s taken off for good, this smoking hot piece, in all original condition is a testament to a life well lived.

 From trips to China, Pakistan, Iran and unknown locations in Central and South America, this is the watch my father used to navigate top secret missions.
-Now if only it could talk!

 The watch is running at COSC spec.